-- Panel interviews involve two or more interviewers who take turns asking questions. - Having more than one interviewer is a good thing, as a panel tends to be more objective in providing more than one opinion on the hiring decision. - Ensure that you make eye contact with each panel member, starting with the person who asked the question and looking at each interviewer throughout the rest of your answer.
+- Panel interviews involve two or more interviewers who take turns asking questions. - More than one interviewer is a good thing, as a panel tends to be more objective in providing more than one opinion on the hiring decision. - Ensure that you make eye contact with each panel member whether virtually or in person, starting with the person who asked the question and looking at each panel member while answering the question.